A-Blur/A-Blur/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning next.js
+-  I’m currently learning next.js
-- 👯 I’m looking to collaborate on fullstack projects
-- 💬 Ask me about Frontend
+-  Will be working on many side-projects soon